+Grayson Derrick serves as Chair of the Firm’s Technology and Intellectual Property Section, leads the Firm’s Privacy and Data Protection practice group, and is a member of the Firm’s Executive Committee.
 Gray assists clients with negotiating agreements for software development and licensing, technology acquisition and other information technology and information security matters.
 He handles a wide range of matters relating to various aspects of intellectual property law, including domestic and international trademark prosecution, copyright prosecution and resolving domain name and other Internet related conflicts.
-He also assists clients in addressing regulatory matters, including privacy and security issues, GDPR compliance, anti-money laundering compliance programs and money transmitter/money service business licensing issues.
+He also assists clients in addressing regulatory matters, including privacy and security issues, data privacy law compliance, anti-money laundering compliance programs, and money transmitter/money service business licensing issues.

 Gray received a Juris Doctor, with distinction, in 2001 from the University of Nebraska College of Law.
 He received a Bachelor of Arts in Political Science, with Honors, from the University of Florida in 1997.